javalent/initiative-tracker/README.md

 ```
 ````

-Please note that any creature with a display name will be considered a different creature from the same base creature
+Please note that the plugin will still group equivalent creatures together, but it will take into account display name when grouping.

 ##### Using Dice Rolls